-Where the Property Goes When the Trust Ends
+Where the Trust Property Goes When the Trust Ends

 A custodial trust does not last forever.
-It is designed to hold property for a beneficiary's benefit, and when the purpose is fulfilled or the beneficiary no longer needs it, the trust terminates.
+It is designed to hold trust property for a beneficiary's benefit.
+When the purpose is fulfilled or the beneficiary no longer needs it, the trust terminates.
 This statute sets a clear chain of priority for distributing whatever is left.

 On the termination of a custodial trust, the custodial trustee shall transfer the unexpended custodial trust property: 1.
 To the beneficiary, if not incapacitated or deceased.
 2. To the conservator or other recipient designated by the court for an incapacitated beneficiary.